Chukotka Autonomous Okrug: Geography

 Chukotka is bordered in the north by the Chukchi Sea and the East Siberian Sea, which are part of the Arctic Ocean; in the east by the Bering Strait and the Bering Sea, part of the Pacific Ocean; in the south by Kamchatka Krai and Magadan Oblast; and in the west by the Sakha Republic.
 The Chukchi Peninsula projects eastward forming the Bering Strait between Siberia and the Alaska Peninsula, and encloses the north side of the Gulf of Anadyr.
 The peninsula's easternmost point, Cape Dezhnev, is also the easternmost point of mainland Russia.
+While most of Russia is on the Eurasian plate, Chukotka sits on the North American plate.

 Ecologically, Chukotka can be divided into three distinct areas: the northern Arctic desert, the central tundra, and the taiga in the south.
 About half of its area is above the Arctic Circle.
 This area is very mountainous, containing the Chukotsky Mountains (highest point Iskhodnaya) and the Anadyr Highlands.

 Chukotka's rivers spring from its northern and central mountains.
 The major rivers are: